namvdo/rust-coding-challenges/challenges/simple-parser/README.md

 **Author:** [Rudi Cilibrasi](https://github.com/rudi-cilibrasi)

+Given a text file containing words in each line, output all unique words in an alphabetical order and list all the lines they appear in.
+If any of them appears in a single line more than one then only print the line number once for it.
+Also, the line numbers in which each word appeared should be sorted in increasing order.

 ## Relevant Background Knowledge

 To effectively tackle this problem, it is important to have a basic understanding of the following concepts: